ethanhs/Explore10/README.md

 The new fancy Windows Explorer alternative.
 Please download Visual Studio 2015 and open the solution, then build.

-IronManMark20 started this project, and has been helped by Toyz and PFCKrutonium
+ethanhs started this project, and has been assisted by Toyz and PFCKrutonium

 #Status
-Somewhat usable, right now
+Somewhat usable, right now.
+A re-write which changes the UI to fit the MDL2 format is in the works.
+This will only ever be a proof of concept unless someone wants to contribute money or code.

 #License
 This program supports free software and is GPL v3 licensed.